-Build positive relationships with children on the street, they need our care , concern and protection.
+- Building positive relationships with children on the street, they need our care , concern and protection.

-Do not ignore them, report such children to your nearest police station or to your local Department of Social Development office.
+- Do not ignore them, report street children to your nearest police station or to your local Department of Social Development office.
 By law DSD and SAPS must respond to any children living, working or begging on the street.
-Follow up, by law anyone may fill out a form 22 to report a child living, working or begging on the street to DSD.
-By law church ministers, teachers and the like MUST report such children.
+Even church people and social workers by law have to report street children.